mmesh/docs/docs/platform/administration/cloud-provisioning.md

 ---
 title: Cloud Provisioning Administration
-description: In this section, you will learn how to take advantage of some extended features that mmesh supports via integrations with some popular cloud providers.
+description: Learn how to take advantage of the extended features that mmesh supports via integrations with some popular cloud providers.
 ---

 # Cloud Provisioning